-The Governing Council will use a majority vote model to reach decisions regarding adoption of policies, the distribution of funding, responsibility for service provision and any other governance activities specified in the Local Plan.
+The SELPA Governance Council will use a majority vote model to reach decisions regarding adoption of policies, the distribution of funding, responsibility for service provision and any other governance activities specified in the Local Plan.
 If an item for approval includes a fiscal impact, the SELPA Executive Director may present the item for review and comment to the Chief Business Officials (CBOs).

-The Governing Council will meet at least quarterly, and more frequently if needed.
-The Governing Council shall be chaired by the County Superintendent of Schools.
-The SELPA Executive Director will advise the chair of the Governing Council regarding special education items to be included on the Governing Council agenda.
-Governing Council members may also submit items to be placed on the agenda of the Governing Council.
+The SELPA Governance Council will meet at least quarterly, and more frequently if needed.
+The SELPA Governance Council shall be chaired by the County Superintendent of Schools.
+The SELPA Executive Director will advise the chair of the SELPA Governance Council regarding special education items to be included on the SELPA Governance Council agenda.
+SELPA Governance Council members may also submit items to be placed on the agenda of the SELPA Governance Council.

+56205(a)(12)(A);56205(12)(D)(i-ii)

-Legal Reference: 56205(a)(12)(A);56205(12)(D)(i-ii) Approved by Governing Council on January 9, 2009; Reviewed and Approved by Governing Council April 12, 2013, October 11, 2013, March 14, 2014, May 11, 2018 Reviewed and Approved by Governing Council on March 13, 2020
+Approved by SELPA Governance Council on January 9, 2009; Reviewed and Approved by SELPA Governance Council April 12, 2013 Reviewed and Approved by SELPA Governance Council October 11, 2013 Reviewed and Approved by SELPA Governance Council March 14, 2014 Reviewed and Approved by SELPA Governance Council May 11, 2018 Reviewed and Approved by SELPA Governance Council on March 13, 2020 Reviewed and Approved by SELPA Governance Council on March 13, 2020